ye-kyaw-thu/myUDTree/README.md

 # myUDTree

 Universal Dependency Tree for Myanmar Language
 We plan to announce/release soon ...
+*** Still uploading files and updating the README file ...

 y
 10 Nov 2022